CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Related Work

 \section{Related Work}

-\paragraph{LLM Agents for Autonomous Driving.} have shown potential to address various autonomous driving tasks.
+\paragraph{\textbf{LLM Agents for Autonomous Driving.}} have shown potential to address various autonomous driving tasks.
 In particular, they are promising in tackling corner cases~\citep{wen2023road} due to their reasoning ability and the common-sense knowledge embedded, yielding a more generalizable autonomous driving stack.
 Recent studies have explored various approaches to tailor state-of-the-art LLMs for driving \citep{wen2023dilu, hu2024agentscodriver}.
 However, a foundational challenge lies in grounding LLM agents in the real world---they need to perceive and understand the traffic scenarios.
 A straightforward approach is to obtain the observations from oracle perception models~\citep{mao2023agentdriver} and convert them to textual descriptions~\citep{mao2023gptdriver,sha2023languagempc,jin2023surrealdriver,cui2023receive}.
 Some other studies tackled this challenge by introducing Visual Language Models (VLMs), which are adapted to driving domains through in-context instruction tuning~\citep{ma2023dolphins} or fine-tuning~\citep{wayve2023lingo1,xu2023drivegpt4,ding2023hilm,yang2023lidar}.
 To enhance LLM agents' reasoning ability, prior works have investigated incorporating handcrafted guidance and examples in the prompts~\citep{sha2023languagempc,jin2023surrealdriver,cui2023receive}, structuring the reasoning procedure~\citep{mao2023agentdriver,sima2023drivelm}, and fine-tuning the models on driving datasets.
 Notably, fine-tuning LLMs and VLMs requires an extensive amount of driving data with language labels.
 Several works have attempted to adapt existing language-driving datasets for LLM fine-tuning~\citep{ding2023hilm,xu2023drivegpt4,ma2023dolphins} or augment large-scale multimodal driving datasets \citep{caesar2020nuscenes, sun2020scalability, mao2021one} with language labels~\citep{qian2023nuscenesqa, shao2023lmdrive, sima2023drivelm, nie2023reason2drive}.
 In contrast, our work generates scalable driving data through agent self-play.
 Note that existing models were predominantly evaluated in an \emph{open-loop} fashion.
 In contrast, similar to some prior works ~\citep{shao2023lmdrive,sha2023languagempc,jin2023surrealdriver}, we conduct closed-loop evaluation of the proposed method and baseline methods in CARLA~\citep{dosovitskiy2017carla}.
-More importantly, none of the existing works have explored optimizing LLM agents in a multi-agent setting with natural language vehicle-to-vehicle communication, with \citep{hu2024agentscodriver, gao2025langcoop} representing concurrent but distinct efforts.